Phillip Jungman

-Phillip Russell Jungman (born June 11, 1995 in Bryan, Texas) is an American sport shooter.
+Phillip Russell Jungman (born June 11, 1995) is an American sport shooter.
 He represented the United States at the 2020 Summer Olympics in Tokyo where he placed 15th with a score of 120 targets out of a possible 125.
 His notable accomplishments include:

 National Champion in 2016, Rio de Janeiro Olympic Alternate, Fourth place finish at 2019 Pan American Games.

-Jungman is a sergeant in the United States Army.
+Jungman is a Staff Sergeant in the United States Army.
 He is a competitive shooter/instructor for the shotgun team of the Army Marksmanship Unit.